-- 42.41 More broadly, failure by the provider to comply with its SC29 obligations may properly lead a commissioner to - pursue remedy under the GC9 contract management process (which may ultimately result in withholding of funding - see paragraph 45 of this Guidance); or - seek to apply the provisions of GC11.2 (indemnity for losses incurred as a result of the provider's breach of contract - see paragraph 47.32 onwards). - 42.42 Equally, a provider's response to an AQN may prompt the commissioner to contest payment under SC36.30 (see section 46), either on the basis of simple inaccuracy or because of failure to notify a locally-proposed change in the counting and coding of activity under SC28 (see section 44). - 42.43 The only ways, however, in which a commissioner can properly withhold funding directly under SC29 are - to apply a financial consequence agreed in an Activity Management Plan (SC29.16); or - to withhold payment for activity carried out in contravention of the terms of a duly notified Prior Approval Scheme (SC29.18).
+- pursue remedy under the GC9 contract management process (which may ultimately result in withholding of funding - see paragraph 45 of this Guidance); or - seek to apply the provisions of GC11.2 (indemnity for losses incurred as a result of the provider's breach of contract see paragraph 47.32 onwards). - 42.44 Equally, a provider's response to an AQN may prompt the commissioner to contest payment under SC36.30 (see section 46), either on the basis of simple inaccuracy or because of failure to notify a locally-proposed change in the counting and coding of activity under SC28 (see section 44). - 42.45 The only ways, however, in which a commissioner can properly withhold funding directly under SC29 are - to apply a financial consequence set out in an Activity Management Plan (SC29.16); or - to withhold payment for activity carried out in contravention of the terms of a duly notified Prior Approval Scheme (SC29.18).